srenner/carfuino/README.md

 * TBD

 ## Vehicle dependencies
-* VSS input to meguinance (either from Megasquirt CAN-BUS or direct connection)
+* VSS input to carfuino

-## Megasquirt details
+## Integrations (TBD)
-* If using Megasquirt CAN-BUS for speed input, uses Megasquirt's "Simplified Dash Broadcasting" as described in [this PDF](http://www.msextra.com/doc/pdf/Megasquirt_CAN_Broadcast.pdf).
+* If using Megasquirt CAN-BUS for VSS input, uses Megasquirt's "Simplified Dash Broadcasting" as described in [this PDF](http://www.msextra.com/doc/pdf/Megasquirt_CAN_Broadcast.pdf).
+* May also output VSS to Megasquirt using CAN Receiving as described in [this PDF](http://www.msextra.com/doc/pdf/Megasquirt3_TunerStudio_MS_Lite_Reference-1.4-supplement.pdf)
+* Output VSS data through other means (??) to support additional speed-related Arduino projects (ex: speed sensitive power steering assist)